Cherryland Center: History

-In March 2022, it was announced local market Cherry Republic would be purchasing a building in downtown Traverse City that houses Studio Anatomy.
-Studio Anatomy launched a campaign to raise funds to acquire and move into the old Younkers space.
-This venue would include: a large live performance venue, vinyl records shop, craft brewery, recording studio, art gallery, and leasable artist studios.
 On June 8, 2022, TC Curling Club announced they had closed on a $7 million deal to acquire the old Kmart building.
 In the fall of 2022, TC Curling Club changed their name to TC Curling Center, which will be the second anchor store, along with Big Lots.

 In June 2022, Biggby Coffee began construction on a drive-thru only location in the Cherryland Center parking lot.
 In July 2022, it was announced that Arkansas-based chain 7 Brew Coffee was planning their first Michigan locations, both in Garfield Township.
 7 Brew purchased their property at the Cherryland Center in November 2022.
 7 Brew Coffee will replace the vacant Hometown Pharmacy location in between Big Lots and the new Biggby Coffee.

 In August 2022, TC Curling Center opened to members for board meetings and tours of the new facility.
 It opened for full use in January 2023.

 In December 2022, it was announced go-kart company K1 Speed would be transforming the empty Sears location.
 The owner of the new facility plans to use the front portion for the racing facility with hopes to bring a Sky Zone trampoline park to the back portion of the building.
 Biggby Coffee opened on December 6, 2022.